You’ll Love These Top Things to Do in Valletta!

 Oh, Valletta.
 You know, something about that city sticks with you when you leave.
 It’s Europe’s smallest capital, a UNESCO World Heritage Site, and wow is it gorgeous.
 Eric had the pleasure of visiting Malta on a previous trip with friends and they spent the week exploring the entire country.
 It’s easy to play tourist in Malta, and the capital city of Valletta is no exception.

 There are plenty of paid and free things to do in Valletta, as well as things to do in Valletta at night.
 From shopping in Valletta to war museums and waterfront walks, Valletta honestly has something for everyone!
 All things considered, Eric did quite a few of the top attractions and sights in Valletta so we figured we’d pass along the Malta travel tips and knowledge.

 If you are looking for things to do in Malta, this post is JUST about Valletta.
 It is NOT about the rest of the island of Malta, the island of Gozo, or the island of Comino.
 If you’re keen to check out what else there is to do and see on Malta and on Gozo, you can find those helpful posts here:

 - Use Our 3 to 10-Day Sample Malta Itineraries to Plan Your Trip

-- Discover the Top Places for Malta Sightseeing on the Main Island
+- Top Places for Malta Sightseeing on the Main Island

-- Check Out Things to Do on Gozo and Where to Stay on Gozo – Malta’s Sister Island!
+- Things to Do on Gozo and Where to Stay on Gozo – Malta’s Sister Island!

 While we have a whole hotel guide on the best areas to stay in Malta, you might consider sleeping in Valletta to stay close to the main attractions.
 This would be a good idea given the area’s popularity.
 Valletta is also well-connected by bus to the rest of the country making for easy exploring.
 So, you can check for top accommodations in Valletta here.
 As for things to do in Valletta, let’s get started!